 Related Reading: 15 Shocking Things Cheaters Say When Confronted

 But a person who was involved in a situation may not view it that way.
-They may argue that since no line was technically crossed, it’s a harmless act.
+They may argue that since no line was technically crossed, it was a harmless act.
+There are many other such examples of cheating in a relationship where the question of whether a partner betrayed the other’s trust can be up for debate.
 To help you identify the thin line between harmless fun and acts of transgression, here is a rundown on 11 things that you may not know amount to cheating in a relationship:

 1. Being too close to a friend

 A monogamous relationship is built for two people.
 Adding a third wheel is bound to throw it off balance.
 That’s why being too close to a friend can amount to emotional cheating in a relationship, especially if this friend is of the sex you’re oriented toward.
 If you’re attracted to this friend, it is an obvious red flag that you’re crossing the line of fidelity.

 Even if you share a platonic love for each other, prioritizing your friend over your partner all the time falls in the grey area that amounts to cheating.
 If you keep secrets from your partner and confide in your friend, turn to them for emotional support, you are inching closer to an emotional affair.
 It’s crucial to know what counts as cheating in a relationship vis-a-vis friendship so that you can balance both the equations in a healthy manner and no one gets hurt.

 Criticizing a partner and sharing their flaws with someone you’re attracted to is the oldest trick in the cheater’s playbook.
 So, if you’re guilty of venting about how awful your partner is to someone you’re emotionally attached to or have a crush on, you’re cheating in a relationship.